 How to Rent a Car in Mexico

-There are a few ways to rent a car in Mexico.
+There are a few ways to rent a car in Cancun Mexico.
 You can book online ahead of time or while you are on vacation.

 I have had a lot of luck using Priceline because they offer a free cancelation policy.
 I also like to compare prices with the different companies.
 Normally, I only book with well-known companies.

 Renting a Car in Cancun at the Airport

 As you enter the airport there will be lots of sales people wanting to set you up with a car rental.
-I tend to avoid these interactions.
+Here is a car rental tip – Avoid these interactions.
 It is hard to know if they are legit or they just want money for helping you get to the right spot.

 Renting a Car at Your Hotel

 Another option is renting a car once you get to your hotel.
-Your concierge can provide a a car rental company or shuttle transportation for you.
+Your concierge can provide a car rental company or shuttle transportation for you.
 No worries!

 Should I Rent a Car in Cancun?